Yorivel/Dynamic-Wardrobe/docs/priority.md

 # Priority System

-When V moves to a new location, Dynamic Wardrobe picks an outfit using a strict priority chain.
+When V moves to a new location, Dynamic Wardrobe picks the best outfit using a simple order.
 Higher priority always wins.

 ---

-## Outfit Selection Order
+## How Outfits Are Picked

 ### 1. Exact Location Match *(highest priority)*